cosmos/cosmos-sdk/docs/spec/supply/01_concepts.md

 object capabilities to perform certain actions.
-Permissions need to be registered upon the creation of the supply `Keeper` so that every time a `ModuleAccount` calls the allowed functions, the `Keeper` can lookup the permission to that specific account and perform or not the action.
+Permissions need to be registered upon the creation of the supply `Keeper` so that every time a `ModuleAccount` calls the allowed functions, the `Keeper` can lookup the permissions to that specific account and perform or not the action.

 The available permissions are: